linuxdweller/workstation-ansible/README.md

 * `kubectl`: Latest kubectl is installed.
 * `neovim`: Latest NeoVim is installed and configured.
 * `ohmyzsh`: Oh My Zsh is installed and configured, along with .

+Gotchas:
+* Docker is not installed by the playbook.
+In WSL it is managed by Docker Desktop on Windows.